 - ‘Freeport Structures And Buildings Allowance’ – claims to this allowance apply from 1/11/2021 or from when the area was designated a Freeport Tax site. (added from 2022)

 - ‘Electric Charge Point Allowance (added from 2022)

 - ‘All other capital allowances‘ You cannot claim capital allowances if you’re using cash basis.
 The only exception is cars.

 - ‘Includes ‘environmentally friendly’ expenditure?’
-Tick the box if any enhanced capital expenditure includes environmentally beneficial plant and machinery.
+(Applies to tax years prior to 2021/22) Tick the box if any enhanced capital expenditure includes environmentally beneficial plant and machinery.

 Profits and losses

 - ‘Loss brought forward‘ Enter any unused losses brought forward from the previous year.

 - ‘Loss brought forward used against profits‘ Taxfiler will allocate the maximum applicable loss to the profits for the year.

 - ‘Taxable profit for the year’ Shows the taxable profit for the year, after taking into account losses brought forward.